elebail202/Function_Documentation/documentation.md

-# WHAT ARE THE TEXTURES FUNCTIONS DOING ?
+# DOCUMENTATION ON THE TEXTURE FUNCTIONS

 ## First function : convert_segmentations_to_dicom_final.m